garnetius/uson-js/README.md

 ## XML over USON

-It is possible to parse **XML** with USON, eliminating the need for separate parser.
+It is possible to parse **XML** with USON, eliminating the need for using a different parser.

 Much like JSON, USON supports single root values, e.g.: